 - $2,700 per month if I continue working until age 67

 - $1,863 per month if I continue working until age 62

 Couple that with the nest egg money I’ve already accumulated and, assuming hyperinflation doesn’t rear its ugly head, my golden years will be very comfortable indeed, financially speaking.

 But I’m a realist.
 There’s a reason why my kids shouldn’t expect an inheritance from me.

 The truth is, the only way I’ll have any hope of seeing any of that money is if Congress:

-2) Eliminates the current Social Security tax cap on earnings above $106,800.
+- Eliminates the Social Security tax cap on earnings (currently $118,500)

 As I see it, the first two options are non-starters because our politicians have already shown that they are incapable of leaving their hands off any new revenues intended for a trust fund.
 The next two options are simply unsustainable, especially considering we are now running trillion-dollar deficits annually.

 That leaves the last two options, which aren’t good either — so no matter how you look at it, I suspect I’ll never see a dime.